bodejan/california-imr-pii/README.md

-# California IMR Dataset PII Extension
+# California IMR Dataset PII PBAC Extension

 This repository contains a modified and extended version of the California Independent Medical Review (IMR) dataset, along with a Jupyter notebook that documents all changes.
 Original entries of the dataset are extended to contain fictional personal information about the patient.